Pad\'e Approximation and Partition Function Zeros: Padé Approximation

-This shifted construction offers a significant advantage when applied to the Fisher zeros method.
-If an approximate location of the dominant zero is known a priori, the series expansion can be centered near this point, drastically reducing the polynomial order necessary to find the dominant zero.
-However, a naive implementation of the algorithm used to computes the coefficients $c_k$ would make the method slower than all previously presented approaches, see \ref{sec:shifted_pade} for details.
+The shifted construction offers a significant advantage when applied to the Fisher zeros method.
+However, a naive implementation of the algorithm used to compute the coefficients $c_k$, as defined in Eq. \ref{eq:shifted_coeffs}, would make the method slower than previously discussed approaches.

+To apply the Shifted Padé method to the Fisher zeros, it is necessary to calculate the coefficients given by Eq. \ref{eq:shifted_coeffs} with $a_v = g_v$.
+This computation presents two main challenges.
+First, numerical instability may arise from overflow or underflow during the evaluation of the terms $g_v \binom{v}{k} r_0^{\,v-k}$, since the combinatorial factor and the density of states can attain extremely large values, while $r_0^{v-k}$ may become very small for values of $r_0$ between $0$ and $1$.
+Second, the direct evaluation of the summation is computationally expensive since $V$ can be large and there is a binomial coefficient that must be computed.
+Therefore, this shifts the computational cost from the root-finding algorithm to the coefficient construction itself.

+To achieve both improved performance and a fair comparison between algorithms, the coefficients for the shifted Padé method were not computed using \texttt{Python}, as is done in the other methods.
+Instead, the algorithm was implemented in \texttt{Fortran}, using Horner’s method in combination with the arbitrary-precision \texttt{MPFUN} library~\cite{BaileyMPFUN}.
+This choice is motivated by the need for a consistent comparison with the dominant computational component of the other approaches, namely the root-finding procedure, which relies on the \texttt{MPSolve} library implemented in \texttt{C}.
+In this way, the runtime comparison is performed between implementations in \texttt{C} and \texttt{Fortran}, rather than against \texttt{Python}, thereby providing a more balanced and meaningful assessment.